xiulingwang33/datasets/README.md

 # datasets
-some datasets for link prediction
+Here are some datasets for link prediction: facebook dataset, google plus, dblp.